thradams/cake/ownership.md

 says that `strdup` is a function that expects a non nullable pointer as argument and returns a nullable pointer.

-Since `_Opt` is new, and the absence of the `_Opt` qualifier indicates that the pointer is non-null, we need to specify where in the code these rules apply.
+Since `_Opt` the absence of the `_Opt` qualifier indicates that the pointer is non-null, we need to specify where in the code these rules apply.

 This is accomplished with the `#pragma nullable enable` directive.
 After `#pragma nullable enable`, the compiler will assume that the code has been reviewed and that the `_Opt` qualifier has been added where necessary to indicate that the pointer may be null, while it is omitted when the pointer cannot be null

 #### Example 1: Warning for Non-Nullable Pointers